savjaylade84/Comprog2/README.md

 # Comprog2
+# Csharp winform project
-This is my project in school
+This is my project.
+Still 70% unfinished...